Piano Quartet (Carmichael): Structure

 A typical performance takes around 18 to 19 minutes.

-Performance history
+Performance history and recordings

-The first performance of the quartet was in 2000 in London, where the pianist was Anthony Gray and string trio was made up of Belinda MacFarlane, Morgan Goff and Matthew Lee.
+The first performance of the quartet was in 2000 in London, where the pianist was Antony Gray and string trio was made up of Belinda MacFarlane, Morgan Goff and Matthew Lee.

 On 27 May 2001 the Quartet was performed at the Perth Concert Hall by the Australian Piano Quartet.
 Later a live recording of this performance, which also featured Brahms' Piano Quartet in G minor, was released by the City of Perth.
+A commercial release followed in 2004 including other works by Carmichael.